-The rm (remove) command is one of the essential Linux utilities that every basic to pro user should know, their working and usage.
+The rm (remove) command is one of the most important Linux utilities that every beginner to advanced Linux user should understand how it works and how to use it safely, as it can delete important files without confirmation if used incorrectly.

 What is the rm command in Linux?